jmilkiewicz/OverheadCourse/index.markdown

 Once your registration form is submitted, our team will review your request and you will receive further instructions on how to proceed with the payment.

-Please note that the payment must be made via PayPal within two days of receiving the confirmation.
 Upon successful payment, your registration will be considered complete.